Manohar9392/imdb_movies_project/README.md

 # imdb_movies_project
-This project is based on SQL queries
+This project is based on SQL queries on Movies released in particular year.